Baccano was described to me as “The Magical Murder Train” by my brother (the nickname created in his anime club).

 Though, one of the characters put it best – Baccano has no main character.
 Which means the point is – words just won’t do Baccano justice.
 Just watch it; it’s worth it.
 (Unless graphic violence is disturbing to you; then you might want to skip this one – it’s well, let’s just say seeing faces shoved into a railway from a moving train and bones sticking out from a hand that was ripped off isn’t that uncommon…).

-And that should give you a decent taste of Baccano and all it’s insanity.
+The point?
 Go watch it and have fun – get ready for one heck of a train ride!